Nickyyrl/LDCS---OFChecker/README.md

-# LDCS---OFChecker
+LDCS—OFChecker

-Open field checker for Legrand Data Center Solution using Jaro-Winkler Distance.
+Description : Open field checker for Legrand Data Center Solution using Jaro-Winkler Distance.

-ONLY FOR OPPORTUNITIES ATM !
+Applicable for : Opportunities ATM (At The Moment)

 Fixes :

-Pattern Addition,
+	•	Pattern Addition

-Column of CSV Selector if possible,
+	•	Column of CSV Selector (if possible)

 Current Version : Beta v2.0.2